linode/docs/docs/guides/tools-reference/file-transfer/comparing-data-transfer-utilities/index.md

 ### Rsync

 [Rsync](https://rsync.samba.org/) is a standard Linux-based data transfer utility designed for syncing files between remote and local servers.
-Known for its flexibility, speed, and scriptable configuration, rsync is often a go-to utility for Linux administrators looking to quickly transfer and synchronize files between systems. rsync is used to transfer data between filesystems and does not interact with object storage.
+Known for its flexibility, speed, and scriptable configuration, rsync is often a go-to utility for Linux administrators looking to quickly transfer and synchronize files between systems. rsync is used to transfer data between file systems and does not interact with object storage.

 #### Use Cases